codefresh-io/docs.codefresh.io/_docs/promotions/promotion-components.md

 ## Building blocks

-A promotion sequence comprises several building blocks, optional and required, each serving a specific role in the promotion and deployment process.
+A promotion comprises several building blocks, optional and required, each serving a specific role in the promotion and deployment process.
 The table describes the core and promotion-specific entities.